MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

     ![Microsoft Download Center)](media/microsoft-download-center.PNG "Microsoft Download Center")

-    You’ll be prompted to choose which files to download:
+    You’ll be prompted to choose the files to download:

      - **Guides Analytics Template.** You can configure this Power BI template file to display Guides time-tracking data from within your organization.
 This is the main component of Guides Analytics.